-- 1. Awards for especially good service to Scouts Australia are awarded to persons who have given particularly valuable service or significantly contributed to the wellbeing of Scouting. - 2.
-Awards are granted for good service beyond the level of service normally expected of a person in carrying out the responsibilities of the appointment or position held as well as carrying out those duties to a high standard.
+- 1. Awards for especially good service to Scouts Australia are awarded to persons who have given particularly valuable service or significantly contributed to the wellbeing of Scouting. - Awards are granted for good service beyond the level of service normally expected of a person in carrying out the responsibilities of the appointment or position held as well as carrying out those duties to a high standard.
 Awards are based on evidence of achievement. - 3.
 Many of the awards are associated with periods of service but under exceptional circumstances the typical service period may be reduced to recognise highly intense/complex periods of special activity and special effort. - 4.
 Nominees for Leader awards of Silver Wattle and above are expected to be Wood Badge qualified. - 5.
-Young Adult Members may only be considered for an Adult Recognition Award if the service given is not used towards their achievement pathway. - 6.
-Each Branch should develop procedures so that recommendations may be initiated by any member or formation of the Scout Movement and may be sent directly to the relevant Branch Chief Commissioner.
-Certificate and distinctive cloth emblems (for wearing on uniform - see R13.10) are issued with the awards as appropriate. - A distinctive pin for wearing when not in Uniform, is issued together with the first Award presented.
-This is a silver lapel badge based on the National logo. - 8.
-Scouts Australia Adult Recognition Awards consist of:
+Rover Scouts may be considered for an Adult Recognition Award (defined in R13.5.8) where their contribution to Scouting is beyond the level of service expected of a participant in the Rover Scout section.
+Where the contribution spans across more than 5 years, then the Rover Service Award (defined in R9.5) is to be considered. - Each Branch should develop procedures so that recommendations may be initiated by any member or formation of the Scout Movement and may be sent directly to the relevant Branch Chief Commissioner.
+Certificate and distinctive cloth emblems (for wearing on uniform - see R13.10) are issued with the awards as appropriate. - 7.
+A distinctive pin for wearing when not in Uniform, is issued together with the first Award presented.
+This is a silver lapel badge based on the National logo.

+8. Scouts Australia Adult Recognition Awards consist of: